Nurse On Call Daily | Free Virtual Consultation | Text or Call : (817) 533 7676

 Not all peptide therapy looks the same.
 Here’s how it breaks down by delivery method and clinical classification:

 Injectable peptides are absorbed directly into the bloodstream.
 This gives them the most consistent bioavailability.
 Sermorelin, GHK-Cu, NAD+, and glutathione are commonly administered this way.
-A licensed medical provider handles the injection at a clinic, or teaches patients to self-administer subcutaneously at home.

 Oral and sublingual peptides are an emerging category.
 GLP-1 medications are now available in oral tablet form.
 Sublingual drops, like those offered at some Texas clinics, absorb through the lining of the mouth.
 Bioavailability varies depending on the compound and formulation.